How To Remove Someone From A Mortgage

 Step four: Update the title deeds

 Removing a name from the mortgage usually goes hand in hand with updating the ownership details of the property.
 This involves a legal process known as a transfer of equity, whereby the departing party transfers their share of ownership to the remaining borrower.
 If the departing party is compensated for their share of the property, the process may also include financial arrangements for the buyout.
-A solicitor will typically assist with updating the Land Registry to ensure the ownership records are accurate.
+A solicitor will typically assist with updating the Land Registry to ensure the ownership records are accurate, as well as ensuring any Stamp Duty is paid accordingly.

 Both parties will need to sign the necessary documents and ensure all administrative fees have been paid.
 Once all the conditions have been met and the lender is satisfied, they will update the mortgage account and send written confirmation.